AbhishekkSaini/TheSafeVoice/MIGRATION_GUIDE.md

 If you still have issues after running the migration:

+1. **Page Refresh Issue**: If the page refreshes when posting and nothing happens:
+   - Open `web/public/debug-forum-posting.html` to test posting functionality
+   - Check the browser console for JavaScript errors
+   - Make sure you're logged in before trying to post

+2. **Common Issues**:
-1. Check the browser console for any JavaScript errors
+   - Check the browser console for any JavaScript errors
-2. Verify that the Supabase configuration in `js/config.js` is correct
+   - Verify that the Supabase configuration in `js/config.js` is correct
-3. Make sure you're authenticated (logged in) before testing
+   - Make sure you're authenticated (logged in) before testing
-4. Check the test page diagnostics for specific error messages
+   - Check the test page diagnostics for specific error messages

+3. **Form Submission Issues**:
+   - The form should NOT refresh the page when submitted
+   - If it does refresh, there's likely a JavaScript error preventing the event handler from working
+   - Use the debug page to identify the specific issue